 ----------------------- Start of change 4-----------------------

 Validate the type of resource to be created

 If this is a CREATE request and the memberType attribute of the addressed parent group resource is not "MIXED", the group hosting CSE shall check whether the type of resource to be created is a valid and compatible child resource type of the group members when the To parameter includes …/fanOutPoint without any additional appended relative address.
 In this case the type of resource specified by the memberType attribute of the parent <group> resource shall be checked to ensure that it is compatible with the type of child resource to be created.
-If they are not consistent the request shall be rejected with a Response Status Code indicating "MEMBER_TYPE_INCONSISTENT" error.
-If the To parameter includes an additional appended relative address after the fanOutPoint element and the Hosting CSE is able to determine the corresponding resource type (e.g. relative address corresponds to a virtual resource having a fixed name and known type), then this type shall be checked to ensure that is compatible with the type of child resource to be created.
-Otherwise if the hosting CSE is not able to determine the type of the resource targeted by the relative address it shall not perform the validation.
+If they are not consistent the request shall be rejected with a Response Status Code indicating "INVALID_CHILD_RESOURCE_TYPE" error.

 ----------------------- End of change 4----------------------